Last Updated on May 17, 2023 by Matt

 Method 3: based on your height

 The reason I don’t like this method is that it can be very imprecise.
-It assumes that your height is the only factor that matters for handlebar height.

-The truth is, while your height is important, the length of your arms is equally important.
+While your height is important, the length of your arms is equally important.
 The height of your shoulders is important as well.

 Still, the human body follows certain ratios for most people.
 You may have heard that the span of your arms is your height plus a few centimeters (source).

-Anyway, for most people, this table will work great to determine their handlebar height range (you can also use the handlebar height calculator).
+For most people, this table will work great to determine their handlebar height range (you can also use the handlebar height calculator).

 Body Height (cm) | Ideal Handlebar Height Range (cm) |